ASNeG/OpcUaStack/README.rst

   $ sh build.sh -t local

-By default the installation path is $HOME/.ASNeG.
+By default, the installation path is $HOME/.ASNeG.
 You can change it at any moment:

 ::